 Dr. Rosemary Morales Fernholz

-Dr. Fernholz has graduate degrees in both business administration and public administration, MBA and MPA, and as well as a Ph.D. in political economy and government from Harvard University.
-She was chosen 2013 Richard Stubbing awardee for excellence in graduate teaching and mentoring in the Sanford School of Public Policy at Duke University.
+Dr. Fernholz received her MBA and MPA and holds a PhD in Political Economy and Government from Harvard University.
+In 2013, she was chosen as the Richard Stubbing Awardee for excellence in graduate teaching and mentoring in the Sanford School of Public Policy at Duke University.

 Su Wai Phyo Sophie